earthly/website/blog/_posts/2021-05-21-thought-leaders.md

 {% picture content-wide {{site.pimages}}{{page.slug}}/fork.png  --picture --alt {{ Add Nutmeg }} %}

 One way to think about advice is as a prediction.
 Advocating for TDD can be viewed as a prediction that if you don't write tests before you write code, your project will be less well-designed and harder to maintain.
 Stream-Process-All-Things similarly predicts that if you approach a problem as one of streams you'll get a better result than if you didn't.
-Obviously not all advice is tied to specific and explicit predictions, and many thought-leaders would object to the idea that just because they are always talking about a thing, that is the most critical thing in every case.
+Obviously, not all advice is tied to specific and explicit predictions, and many thought-leaders would object to the idea that just because they are always talking about a thing, that is the most critical thing in every case.
 But I do think it's fair to say that if your proposed solution is always a variation of "use the actor system to model concurrency" or "you need a stronger allegiance to SOLID principles" then you beleive those solutions would strongly increase desired project outcomes.

 ## Tetlock's Hedgehogs